jasperhabicht/leporello/README.md

 The command takes one optional argument that can take the option `reverse layout`.
 When set, the widths of the columns are reversed, but the placement of the columns is still from left to right.
 The option should be used to typeset the verso of a folding flyer that naturally has the widths of the columns reversed.

 Currently, boxes can only be attached to columns.
 A future version of the document class may allow to attach boxes to each other.

+## Flow mechanism

+It is possible to let typeset material flow from one box to another box.
+To this end, the key `flow into` can be set to the relevant box and assigned the ID of the box to flow into as value.
+The IDs of the boxes are integers starting from 1 and increasing in the order of the defintion of the boxes.

+The flow mechanism works across multiple boxes.
+But due to the way the typesetting mechanism of TeX works, it needs some manual adjustment if the typeset material flows across boxes of different width.
+In this case, the command `\leporelloboxbreak` should be inserted at the point where the break should take place.

 ## Other settings